-In line with the requirements outlined in Part 2 of the SS&WB Act, the RPB ensures that all work will be co-produced, requiring practitioners and people to work together as equal partners to plan and deliver care and support.
+In line with the requirements outlined in Part 2 of the Social Services and Wellbeing Act, the RPB ensures that work will be co-produced, requiring practitioners and people to work together as equal partners to plan and deliver care and support.
 The RPB will facilitate a balanced representation from the full range of public services and provide targeted support (via Powys Association for Voluntary Organisations) to ensure citizen including carer engagement at all levels of the RPB infrastructure.
 The Joint Area Plan will take a Results Based Accountability approach to measuring impact and not just measure how much or how well we do.
-We will measure impact via the outcomes aligned to the SS&WB Act.
+We will measure impact via the outcomes aligned to the Social Services and Wellbeing Act.